 When Can I have Sex after I’ve been Treated for chlamydia?
 The general recommendation is, first off, make sure that your sexual contact/contacts have also been treated.
 I tell my patients to wait for 7 days after they complete their treatment course to reinitiate sexual relations.

 You Can get it again.
 YES.
-Just because you’ve had it once doesn’t mean that it can’t happen again, especially if your partner/partners weren’t adequately treated or if you or your partner/partners continue to engage in the behaviors that led to your getting chlamydia in the first place.
+Just because you’ve had it once back when you were the age to star in a https://www.collegeporn.xxx/ film or likewise, doesn’t mean that it can’t happen again!
+Especially if your partner/partners weren’t adequately treated or if you or your partner/partners continue to engage in the behaviors that led to your getting chlamydia in the first place.
 Most practitioners will retest infected patients 3 months after treatment JUST to make sure you haven’t been reinfected with the HEEBEE- GEEBEES!